Lovi Poe

-Lourdes Virginia "Lovi" Moran Poe (born February 11, 1991) is a Filipino actress and recording artist.
+Lourdes Virginia "Lovi" Moran Poe (born February 11, 1991) is a Filipino actress.
 She is the daughter of action star Fernando Poe Jr.

-Poe is known for starring in two popular drama series on the GMA Network: Bakekang (2006) as Kristal and Ang Dalawang Mrs. Real (2014) as Shiela.
+She is known for starring in two popular drama series on the GMA Network: Bakekang (2006) as Kristal and Ang Dalawang Mrs. Real (2014) as Shiela.
 She received her first Best Actress award in the 2010 Cinemalaya Independent Film Festival for the film Mayohan, where she played Lilibeth.
 That same year, she was also a FAMAS Best Actress awardee for the film Sagrada Familia for playing Kath Asero.
+She also starred as Mersila in the film Thy Womb (2012), which was an entry into the 69th Venice International Film Festival.

-On September 16, 2021, Poe signed with ABS-CBN.
+On September 16, 2021, Poe transferred to ABS-CBN Corporation after 14 years with GMA which later signed with its talent agency Star Magic five years later in July 21, 2026.
 In 2023, she founded the film production company C'est Lovi Productions.

 Early life and education

-Lourdes Virginia Moran Poe was born at St. Luke's Medical Center in Quezon City.
+Lourdes Virginia Moran Poe was born on February 11, 1991, at St. Luke's Medical Center in Quezon City.
 She was born from a brief relationship between Filipino actors Fernando Poe Jr., and Rowena Moran, who was his co-star in Kapag Puno Na ang Salop (1987).
 As her father was married to Susan Roces, Poe was raised by Moran as a single mother.
 She was publicly acknowledged by her father in 2004 during his presidential campaign.
 Through her father, she has two older siblings, politician Grace and DJ Ronian, and through her mother, she has a younger sister, Mariel.

 Poe finished high school at the Colegio San Agustin in Makati where she graduated in 2007.
 She then later took courses at the International Academy of Management and Economics and Miriam College.
 Poe was also a classmate of Bela Padilla.